-Years went by until I decided to remove my colon in order to completely remove the disease.
-Looking back on my 8-year struggle with colitis, one of the few things I can honestly say that kept me mentally strong was the ability to develop websites and applications even though my circumstances were against me.
+I had somewhat of a drive, but I was still weak, tired, and not able to live up to my full potential.
+I decided to remove my colon to completely remove the colitis.
+Looking back on my 8-year struggle with colitis, one of the few things I can honestly say that kept me strong was operating my business even though my circumstances were against me.

 Making things happen

 I understand what it's like to be hopeless; to be chronically ill; to not want to get out of bed; to see small things like climbing the stairs as a legitimate obstacle.

 I believe there should be better ways for people with autoimmune diseases to make consistent income.